-As being photographed might be unnatural and stressful for them, it is your job to make this experience simple and stress-free.
+As being photographed might be unnatural and stressful for them, it is your job to make this experience stress-free and straightforward.
 Here are some tips to make them feel relaxed and feeling their best.

 · Try to break the ice by making small talk.
 Prevent them from feeling apprehensive by keeping them engaged.

-· Explain the shot in details so that they know what they are getting.
+· Explain the shot in detail so that they know what they are getting.
 Ask them for their suggestion so that they can take part in the whole process

-· When conducting portrait photography with children, get down to their level and be gentle with them.
-Encourage them to play so that they can forget about the camera and then take candid shots.
+· When conducting portrait photography with children, get down to their level, and be gentle with them.
+Please encourage them to play so that they can forget about the camera and then take candid shots.

 Posing Your Subject like A Professional

-Now when your subject is ready, meaning that it is comfortable and relaxed, then you need to proceed to the more skilled task of making them pose.
-It is the pose that defines portrait photography so you have to ensure that your subject poses well and doesn’t feel exhilarated throughout.
+Now when your subject is ready, meaning that it is comfortable and relaxed, you need to proceed to the more skilled task of making them pose.
+It is the pose that defines portrait photography, so you have to ensure that your subject poses well and doesn’t feel exhilarated throughout.

 Keep them calm and try to work quickly but confidently.
 Keep calm yourself and give your subjects clear instructions as you click.
 Here are some portrait photography posing tips:

 · As subjects are unlikely to know how to pose, you will need to give them constant and clear guidance.
-Don’t get frustrated, just simplify the poses for them without using any jargons.
+Don’t get frustrated; simplify the poses for them without using any jargon.

-· For a more engaging pose shoot slightly from above or let the subject lean slightly towards the camera.
+· For a more engaging pose, shoot slightly from above or let the subject lean somewhat towards the camera.

 · Make the subject turn their body and shoulders slightly away from the camera to get a natural feel.
 But if you want a confrontational portrait then, make their shoulders square-on to the camera.

-· To make waists look slimmer ask the subject to turn their waist away from the camera.
+· To make waists look slimmer, ask the subject to turn their waste away from the camera.

 · Introduce props as they are a great way to make the shoot special.
-These can be things such as hats, balloons, party glasses, pen, flowers, etc… If they are not even used, they can help the subject feel comfortable as they lighten the mood and break the ice
+These can be things such as hats, balloons, party glasses, pens, flowers, etc. If they are not even used, they can help the subject feel comfortable as they lighten the mood and break the ice

 Ensuring that the Subject Is Well Lit